Firewalla Gold review — plug-and-play firewall for home network

 Cloud account required for full functionality: Some features (external notifications, management outside your network) only work with a Firewalla account.
 For a privacy device this is a tension.

-One-time purchase, no subscription: No monthly costs — the app is free.
+One-time purchase: No mandatory monthly subscription for the hardware itself.
 That is an advantage over some competitors.

 Conclusion